Facing Resistance

 Unintended Reflections — Within this post, I reflected on how creative work can quietly review our thoughts, emotions, and experiences, often in ways we don’t immediately recognize.

-Messy Without Permission - In this post, I explored the importance of allowing creativity to be imperfect, and where growth often begins when we stop waiting for everything to feel right before we start.
+Messy Without Permission - Here, I explored the importance of allowing creativity to be imperfect, and where growth often begins when we stop waiting for everything to feel right before we start.

 Now if you’ve ever been like me and faced resistance, it’s easy to assume something is wrong.
 It often shows up when we’re trying something new, when we’re being vulnerable, or when what we’re doing feels meaningful.
-But feeling resistance isn’t a sign of failure.
+Except experiencing resistance isn’t a sign of failure.
 In many cases, it’s a sign that you’re heading in the right direction.

 Part of what makes resistance so difficult is that it isn’t always easy to recognize in the moment.
 It doesn’t look like something obvious.
 Sometimes it shows up as procrastination, comparison, overthinking, or waiting for the right time.
 Other times, it can feel like doubt, fear, or even embarrassment.
-What feels like a lack of motivation is often resistance in disguise.
+In other words, what feels like a lack of motivation is often resistance in disguise.

-With time, you can learn to notice the patterns, to shift your focus, and to keep moving forward anyway.
-Like anything else, it takes practice to recognize, reframe, and respond to thoughts or behaviors in a different way.
+Over time, you can learn to notice the patterns, to shift your focus, and to keep moving forward anyway.
+Like anything else, it takes practice to recognize, reframe, and respond to our thoughts or behaviors in a different way.
 It’s not one of those things that typically happens over night.
-It’s something you have to continue to work on.
-Over time, the comparisons will have less of an impact on you.
+It’s something you have to continue to work on time and time again.
+And as time passes by, it’ll get easier and easier.

 I know because it’s something I’ve experienced in my own life.
 There was a period where I resisted starting altogether.
-But once I took that initial step, I began to realize that the fear, the doubt, or the reluctance as something I had control of.
-And the more I put in the work to overcome it, the more determined I was to continue.
+But once I took that initial step, I began to realize that the fear, the doubt, or the reluctancy was something I had control of.
+And the more I put in the work to overcome it, the more determined I was to continue it.

 That experience alone taught me something important.
 You don’t need to feel ready to begin.